fbpx

 Hawaii Trip Planning FAQs

 First, you’ll want to figure out what time of year and how long you can stay.
-Then, you’ll want to pick which island(s) to visit and whether you want to stay in a condo or hotel.
-From there, you can make a list of activities and excursions and plan your trip to Hawaii that way.
+Then, you’ll want to pick which Hawaiian island (or islands) to visit and whether you want to stay in a condo or hotel.
+From there, you can make a list of activities and excursions and plan your vacation itinerary that way.

 The cheapest time to visit Hawaii is during the shoulder season of mid-April to June and September to mid-December.
-If you want to see whales, you’ll need to visit in the winter.
+If you want to see humpback whales, you’ll need to visit in the winter.
 However, the most popular time to visit Hawaii is during the summer.

 What to Know Before Planning a Hawaii Trip